Climate Time Series Analysis:

 Classical Statistical and Bootstrap Methods

 Mudelsee M (2010) Climate Time Series Analysis: Classical Statistical and Bootstrap Methods.
 Springer, Dordrecht Heidelberg London New York.
-[ISBN-13: 978-90-481-9481-0, ISBN-10: 90-481-9481-4, e-ISBN: 978-90-481-9482-7, DOI: 10.1007/978-90-481-9482-7; approximately xxxiv + 474 pp; Atmospheric and Oceanographic Sciences Library, Vol. 42; to appear August/September 2010]
+[ISBN-13: 978-90-481-9481-0, ISBN-10: 90-481-9481-4, e-ISBN: 978-90-481-9482-7, DOI: 10.1007/978-90-481-9482-7; xxxiv + 474 pp; Atmospheric and Oceanographic Sciences Library, Vol. 42]

 Climate is a paradigm of a complex system.
 Analysing climate data is an exciting challenge, which is increased by non-normal distributional shape, serial dependence, uneven spacing and timescale uncertainties.
 This book presents bootstrap resampling as a computing-intensive method able to meet the challenge.
 It shows the bootstrap to perform reliably in the most important statistical estimation techniques: regression, spectral analysis, extreme values and correlation.